 I have fed my rabbits lot’s of natural feed sources for over my 30+ years of raising rabbits and have learned a lot!
 I am always looking for new ideas to feed rabbits without an outside food source, So any input or new ideas are welcome!
 I am planting more and trying new ideas all the time.
 I am now putting together some package of seeds and will offer them as a Rise And Shine Rabbit Garden These will be ready this January for spring planting I am also making up packets of fodder seed for rabbits so you can grow your own rabbit hay.
 Writing up posts for GROWING A RABBIT GARDEN and GROWING HAY FOR RABBITS to be ready with the seeds!

-Everywhere you read or talk to older breeders, you will see or hear from other breeders the recommendations for the feeding of hay to rabbits.
-Give your rabbits all the hay it can eat, Do not restrict your rabbit’s hay diet.
-I believe this to be true!
-The main component of every rabbit’s diet should be fresh grass or hay (dried grass).
+I feel you should give your rabbits all the hay they can eat, I do not restrict my rabbit’s hay diet.
+The main component of every rabbit’s diet should be fresh grass or hay.

 Hay not only meets some of the rabbits basic nutritional requirements, but it helps to keep rabbits occupied, reducing boredom.
 Rabbits will chew on almost anything, They seem to have little concept of what they can digest and what they cannot digest so keeping hay available will give them something to chew on that they can digest.
 Hay is an essential part of your rabbit’s diet, and you should no more leave your Rabbits without hay than you would leave them without water.
 Rabbits need lots of fiber, and hay provides it to them.
 A good quality hay should not be too expensive, and is really essential for your rabbit’s health and well being.